moritzjakob/STL-FEM-Solver/README.md

 # STL FEM Solver

-**STL FEM Solver** is an interactive Python-based GUI application for performing **Finite Element Method (FEM) analysis** on STL geometries.
+**STL FEM Solver** is an interactive Python-based GUI for performing Finite Element Method (FEM) simulations on STL geometries.
-Built with **PySide6** and **VTK**, it allows users to load STL meshes, define materials, apply boundary conditions and add point or area loads.
+Built with **PySide6**, **VTK** and **FEniCS**, it integrates **Gmsh** for mesh generation and **FEniCS** for solving the underlying FEM equations.
-The solver automatically generates tetrahedral meshes using **Gmsh**, chooses between direct or iterative solvers depending on mesh size and exports results in XDMF format for visualization of Von Mises stress, stress and strain components, displacements and more.
+Users can define materials, boundary conditions, and point or area loads, and visualize results such as stresses, strains and displacements in XDMF format.
-The application also creates a report summarizing mesh quality and FEM analysis results
+The solver automatically reports mesh quality metrics and FEM solution details.

 ---